Poly Voyager Free 20 Earbuds

 Bass performance: 3.5, based on 6 reviews

-Bass was divisive: some reviewers heard strong or punchy low end, while others found it timid or lacking energy.
+Bass impressions varied sharply: some reviewers heard thumping or well-controlled low end, while others found it timid, compressed, or lacking energy for music.

 Cons